taustation-fan/players-guide/README.md

-Finally, you can spend bonds as bribes for more rations, though the price doubles each time you do it in one day, and drops back to the original price (20 bonds) at midnight.
+Finally, you can spend bonds as bribes for more rations, though the price doubles each time you do it in one day, and drops back to the original price (20 bonds) 100 segments (one day) after your first bribe.

 ## What To Do